-How many times have you heard the quote, “It’s not what you know, but it’s who you know”?
-I want to take this quote a step further and say that it’s as equally as important what you’re known for by the people that influence decisions that affect your livelihood.
-For example, if your notariety stems from a negative situation from the last, then the memories of you overshadow the actual awareness of who you really have become as a person.
+How many times have you heard the quote, “It’s not what you know, it’s who you know”?
+I want to take this quote a step further and say that it’s as equally as important what you’re known for by the people that influence your decisions.
+For example, if your notariety stems from a negative situation from the past, then those memories of you overshadow the actual awareness of who you really have become.

 We all have had things to occur in our past that have shaped perceptions in others about what kind of person we are.
 The reality, however, is that we grow and evolve into different versions of ourselves.
 The person we were at the time the stigmas were created has changed, yet people tend to hold onto the last memory that was created.

 In order to move past negative stigmas that linger from the past, we must invest some time into managing those perceptions that others have stored about us.
 But the question is “how exactly do we do that?”.
 I’m glad you asked!
 I will share an example that my son and I discussed several months ago.
 At the time, he was discouraged by the fact that he could not land a job but he was very willing to work in order to support his goals.
 Having had experience with hiring new employees, I could easily see some of the things that were holding him back.